rust-lang/book/nostarch/chapter10.md

 Doing so improves performance without having to give up the flexibility of generics.

+## Validating References with Lifetimes

-Another kind of generic that we’ve already been using is called *lifetimes*.
+Lifetimes are another kind of generic that we’ve already been using.
 Rather than ensuring that a type has the behavior we want, lifetimes ensure that references are valid as long as we need them to be.
-Let’s look at how lifetimes do that.

-## Validating References with Lifetimes

 One detail we didn’t discuss in the “References and Borrowing” section in Chapter 4 is that every reference in Rust has a *lifetime*, which is the scope for which that reference is valid.
 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
-We must annotate types when multiple types are possible.
+We only must annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.
 Rust requires us to annotate the relationships using generic lifetime